ChrisWaites/theorem-prover/README.md

 ## Automated Theorem Prover

-#### Motivation
+### Motivation

 Many would agree that Kurt G÷del's [incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) set some of the most unintuitive and limiting retrictions upon our ability to understand nontrivial formal systems like number theory or graph theory.
-Essentially, the ideal of ever constructing an automated system which is capable of finding only and all true theorems is fundamentally impossible.
+To be brief, it states that the ideal of ever constructing an automated system which is fully capable of finding only and all true theorems given a finite set of axioms is fundamentally impossible.

-Despite this, many devote a great deal of effort into practical systems which do as well as possible for more conventional mathematical theorems, as is this project.
+Despite this, many attempt to develop systems capable of proving more conventional mathematical theorems rather than paradoxical ones.
+This is such an attempt.

-#### Approach
+### Approach

 The idea is to encode the mathematical process as an unambiguous procedure which can computationally executed.
 That is, we define a formal mathematical system to be